Head men's soccer coach

 - Experience: Three to five years coaching at the collegiate level

-The physical demands and work environment described here are representative of those that must be met or will be encountered by the employee while performing the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+The physical demands and/or work environment encountered by the employee while performing the essential responsibilities of this job must be met with or without reasonable accommodations.
+Reasonable accommodations will be considered and implemented when possible to enable individuals with disabilities to perform the essential responsibilities of this position.
+Secondary responsibilities may be removed when needed as an accommodation strategy.

-Applications are considered complete when the following materials have been received at the office indicated below.
+Applications are considered complete when the following materials are received at the office indicated below:

 1 University Drive